-A calendar will be prepared and given to parents that will include all of the off-site field trip information, swimming information and any highlighted on-site activities planned for the session prior to the start of camp.
-In addition, a weekly newsletter will be sent home on Monday (and e-mailed to parents) that includes important reminders about when to wear your camper shirt, bring a water bottle, bring extra spending money, etc.
+A calendar will be prepared and given to parents that will include all of the off-site field trip information and any highlighted on-site activities planned for the session.
+It should also include important reminders about when to wear your camper shirt and socks, bring a water bottle etc.